coolsoftwaretyler/ogdenstudios.xyz/readme.md

 # Ogden Studios Main Website

 Built in Jekyll.
-Serves as a living Resume, CV, Portfolio, Blog, and place to collect snippets of relevant information.
+Serves as a living resume, CV, portfolio, blog, and place to collect snippets of relevant information.